The Forerunner

 A Paralytic Forgiven and Healed

 2 Now after several days Jesus came again to Capernaum; and the news went out1 that he was at home.
 2 As a result, so many people gathered around the house that there was no longer any room for them, not even near the door.
-And he preached the word to them.
+And he proclaimed the word to them.

 3 Then a crowd2 came to him, bringing a paralytic who was carried by four men.
 And since they couldn’t bring the man to Jesus because of the crowd, they removed the roof above the spot where Jesus was; and when they had dug through it, they lowered the makeshift bed on which the paralytic was lying.
 5 So when he saw their faith, Jesus said to the paralytic, “Son, your sins are forgiven you.”

 6 Now some of the scribes were sitting there, reasoning in their hearts, saying, “Why is this man speaking like that?
 He’s blaspheming!
 Who can forgive sins but God alone?”
-But Jesus, knowing at once in his spirit that they were harboring such thoughts,3 said to them, “Why do you question4 these things in your hearts?
+But Jesus, knowing at once within his spirit that they were harboring such thoughts,3 said to them, “Why do you question4 these things in your hearts?
 9 Which is easier: to say to the paralytic, ‘Your sins are forgiven,’ or to say, ‘Get up, pick up your bed, and walk’?
-10 But so that you may know the Son of Man has authority on earth to forgive sins . . . ” Then he said to the paralytic, 11 “I say to you, get up, take up your bed, and go home.”
+10 But so that you may know the Son of Man has authority on earth to forgive sins . . .”—then he said to the paralytic— 11 “I say to you, get up, take up your bed, and go home.”
 12 And the man arose, immediately picked up his bed, and went out in full view of them all, with the result that they were beside themselves with wonder; and they began to glorify God, saying, “Never before have we seen anything like this!”

 Levi Called